adityaSomak/academic-kickstart/content/authors/admin/_index.md

 I was also co-advised by [Dr. Yezhou Yang](http://yezhouyang.engineering.asu.edu/) (Assistant Professor, ASU).
 My current efforts have been published in AAAI, IJCAI, UAI, NAACL, CVIU (journal), WACV.

-I have completed my Masters (ME) in Computer Science from the [Department of CSA in Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc).
+I have completed my Masters (ME) in Computer Science from the [Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc).
 I have done my Bachelors in CS from Jadavpur University in 2009.
 After a brief stint at Yahoo, I joined Strand Life Sciences where I worked in the NGS team for nearly 2.5 years before joining ASU to pursue PhD.